geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-18/meeting-transcript.md

 **Qazalin** [00:51:17]
 I can explain.
 So the swizzling that you're doing isn't actually swizzle, it's replace.
-It's doing a replacement of the shapetracker, which at the end of the day, like I think there might be a way or like every single shape tracker transformation is in addition is a merge view.
+It's doing a replacement of the ShapeTracker, which at the end of the day, like I think there might be a way or like every single ShapeTracker transformation is in addition is a merge view.
 That merge view is happening way too early right now in the kernel or in the fixed SD, whatever function you have.
 And that should happen later in the graph rewrite itself.
-But when you're doing a load and then you're viewing the load, what happens is that the shapetracker should be added.
+But when you're doing a load and then you're viewing the load, what happens is that the ShapeTracker should be added.
-Right now, what you're doing is you're replacing that shapetracker, which is like, I want the swizzling to be a generic thing that's shared across both the schedule and the kernel.
+Right now, what you're doing is you're replacing that ShapeTracker, which is like, I want the swizzling to be a generic thing that's shared across both the schedule and the kernel.
 Right now, you have something that you call swizzle, but it's actually replaced.

 **Ignaciosica** [00:52:11]
 No, no.
 I discarded that, and I was talking using the same swizzle that in schedule.
 That's why the thing I wrote.
-I'm trying to fix that without replacing the shapetracker.
+I'm trying to fix that without replacing the ShapeTracker.

 **Geohot** [00:52:28]
 Yeah, I get it.